-We provide highly trained, customized, and insured Assistance Dogs to people with disabilities, as well as clinical and education professionals serving people with disabilities.
-We work to exceed industry training and utilization standards for all of our Assistance Dogs, and to increase the public’s knowledge about the important roles these dogs serve within society.
+We provide highly trained, customized, and insured Assistance Dogs to people with disabilities.
+We also provide Facility Dogs who are trained, certified, placed, and insured with a specific individual to use within his/her profession and/or volunteer activities to provide educational instruction or therapeutic interventions, medical or environmental aid, methodologies to students with “special needs,” or support to individuals with physical, neurological, psychological, or other medical related disabilities.
+We work to exceed industry training and utilization standards for all of our Assistance and Facility Dogs, and to increase the public’s knowledge about the important roles these Dogs serve within society.

-paws4people also does not train dogs to pre-alert to epileptic seizures.
-We do train Assistance Dogs to respond to epileptic seizures by doing any number of tasks needed by that client; for example alerting a parent, bringing the phone, opening the garage door, etc.
+paws4people does not train dogs to pre-alert to epileptic seizures.
+We do train Assistance Dogs to respond to epileptic seizures by doing any number of tasks needed by that Client; for example alerting a parent, bringing the phone, opening the garage door, etc.

-These benefits can be realized through Direct Placement of an Assistance Dog with an individual; as well as through Indirect Placements of Facility Dogs with education and therapy professionals who utilize these Facility Dogs within their workplace.
-The amazing benefits of Facility Dogs within the educational setting as applied to students with Autism can be seen in our groundbreaking relationship with The Lionheart School and their school’s Canine Assisted Education Dog, LANGLEY.
+These benefits can be realized through placement of Assistance Dog with an individual client; as well as through placement of Facility Dogs with education and therapy professionals who utilize Facility Dogs in their workplace.
+The amazing benefits of Facility Dogs within the educational setting as applied to students with Autism can be seen in our groundbreaking relationship with The Lionheart School and the school’s Canine Assisted Education Dog, LANGLEY.

 There are ways in which paws4people does not facilitate or certify the use of Assistance Dogs for children, specifically children with Autism.
 Due to our philosophy, training protocols, and focus on safety and success of our Assistance Dog teams, paws4people will not train, certify, or insure any Assistance Dog to be tether trained, or as a personal tracking/search and rescue dog.

-1) It “encourages” you, the Client, to use and maintain the physical and medical condition of the Assistance Dog,
+1) It “encourages” you, the Client or Handler, to use and maintain the physical and medical condition of the Assistance Dog or Facility Dog;

-2) It protects the Assistance Dog (we have had Clients who fall off-the-wagon, so to speak), and we can therefore act quickly to re-possess the Assistance Dog
+2) It protects the Assistance Dog or Facility Dog (we have had Clients and Handlers who do not continue to use the Dog as trained), and we can therefore act quickly to regain possession the Assistance Dog or Facility Dog;

-4) It enables the required annual re-certification of the ADA public access of you and the Assistance Dog; and
+4) It enables the required annual re-certification of the ADA public access of the Client and the Assistance Dog; and

-5) If a Client, uses the Assistance Dog for the purposes for which it was given to the Client, cares for the Assistance Dog, and loves the Assistance Dog, then the “ownership” issue is totally transparent and is never an issue.
-If on the other hand, a Client discontinues to utilize the Assistance Dog for the purposes intended, mistreats the Assistance dog, thereby proving that he or she do not love the Assistance Dog, then the “ownership” issue provides maximum protection for the Assistance Dog.
+5) If a Client or Handler, uses the Assistance Dog or Facility Dog for the purposes for which it was placed with the Client or Handler, cares for the Assistance Dog or Facility Dog, and loves the Assistance Dog or Facility Dog, then the placement can continue for the Dog’s career.
+If on the other hand, a Client or Handler discontinues to utilize the Assistance Dog or Facility Dog for the purposes intended, mistreats the Assistance Dog or Facility Dog, thereby proving that he/she does not love and value the Assistance Dog or Facility Dog, then the placement is terminated and the Dog is returned to paws4people.

 Please see our Pay-It-Forward section below for more information.

-Dogs who are obtained from shelters or rescue groups to enter our training programs have above a 60% graduation rate as Assistance Dog level or higher.
+Dogs who are obtained from shelters or rescue groups to enter our training programs have above a 60% graduation rate as Assistance or Facility Dog.